cherylchua/data-structures-algorithms/sortingAlgorithms/sort.md

 ### Bubble Sort

+- In place algorithm, i.e. does not use extra memory.
+It uses extra fields but the extra memory being used does not depend on the number of items being sorted.
+- O(n2) time complexity (Quadratic)
+- Stable sort algorithm
+- Sorted partition grows from right to left

 ### Selection Sort

-- In place algorithm
-  - It doesn't use any extra memory. it's okay to use extra fields as long as the extra memory being used doesn't depend on the number of items being sorted.
+- In place algorithm, i.e. does not use extra memory.
+It uses extra fields but the extra memory being used does not depend on the number of items being sorted.
 - O(n2) time complexity (Quadratic)
 - Generally performs better than bubble sort because there is less swapping going on
 - Unstable sort algorithm
+- Sorted partition grows from right to left

+### Insertion Sort

+- In place algorithm, i.e. does not use extra memory.
+It uses extra fields but the extra memory being used does not depend on the number of items being sorted.
+- O(n2) time complexity (Quadratic)
+- Stable sort algorithm
+- Sorted partition grows from left to right